intel/zephyr.js/docs/fs.md

 `mode` is the mode to open the file in (r/w/a/r+/w+/a+).

 Returns an object representing the file descriptor.

-Note: On Zephyr, the underlying API's do not take a file mode.
-This API will do basic checking to make sure the mode matches characteristics of the file i.e. whether it exists or not.

 ### FS.closeSync
 `void closeSync(object fd);`